SpilledMilkCOM/refdocs/SOLID.md

     “Classes that implement interfaces, should not be forced to implement methods they do not use.”
     "Many client-specific interfaces are better than one general-purpose interface."

+* If the class is throwing `NotImplemented` exceptions or doing nothing, then maybe rethink those methods or the entire class.

 ## 5. Dependency Inversion Principle